isolver/ioHub/docs/iohub/quickstart.rst

     not a standard ioHub experiment configuration preference name.

 ioHub Configuration files are specified using YAML syntax.
-For this quickstart section, we will not go into details abuot each setting with the files.
+For this quickstart section, we will not go into details about each setting with the files.

 Enter the following into your experiment_config.yaml for this example::